Rays vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- Tampa Bay has a record of 32-9 when playing as moneyline favorites with odds of -185 or shorter (78% winning percentage).
+- Tampa Bay has a 69-33 record (winning 67.6% of its games) when it has played as moneyline favorites of -120 or shorter.

-- The Rays have an implied moneyline win probability of 64.9% in this matchup.
+- Based on this game's moneyline, the Rays' implied win probability is 54.5%.

-- In the 134 games in which bookmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 72 times (72-58-4).
+- Tampa Bay has had an over/under set by oddsmakers 135 times, and have combined with opponents to go over the total in 72 of those games (72-59-4).

-- The Rays have a 10-8-0 record against the spread this season.
+- The Rays have collected a 10-8-0 record against the spread this season (covering 55.6% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!